 - Expanded outreach to people with limited mobility through the Easy Access Adventures Program.

 In 2013, the PLF worked with the Community Foundation for Monterey County to purchase a new Mobile Interpretive Station (MINT Van), an electric van that is used on busy days to provide more interpretation for visitors to Point Lobos.

 In 2013, the PLF provided funding to the Monterey Bay Sanctuary Foundation to help restart the Pacific Grove hyperbaric chamber, which had been shut down due to city budget problems.
 This facility is vitally necessary to prevent serious injury or death to divers — including divers at Point Lobos — with the bends.

 - In 2013, we provided funding to Bay Area Underwater Explorers to construct a 3D map of underwater Whalers Cove.
 It will be added to the existing interpretive display at the Whalers Cove parking lot in early 2014, and will give non-divers a better sense of the underwater terrain in the Cove.

 - In 2012, the Foundation funded improvements to the Whalers Cabin Museum including a new roof, a heating system, and improved lighting that is both cost effective and better for the environment.
 This work is continuing.

 - A new and comfortable docent center and administrative office was created by renovating an old storage building at the Reserve.
 In addition, the Center now provides meeting space for the Point Lobos volunteers and other personnel, houses the docent library and is the home for the interpretive equipment used for educational programs.

-- The Foundation committed $50,000 to an archeological survey for a new easy access trail at Bird Island.
-Construction will begin in 2011.
+- The Foundation committed $50,000 for an archeological survey for a new easy access trail at Bird Island.
+Construction began in 2011 and was completed in 2012.